 - What We Do

-- Our Programs
+- Programs & Solutions

 As a begin to ECSEL educator, I often find that the most teachable moments are not outlined in a science lesson or correcting a child’s pencil grasp, or even a Venn Diagram activity, but in identifying, understanding, and managing the emotions that our everyday experiences bring to the forefront.

-When developing our monthly curriculum, my co-teacher and I will ponder over where we can weave ECSEL in naturally — a science experiment where the outcome might be unexpected, surprising or disappointing, an acting activity where children can work on expressing different emotions or solve a problem as the characters they are portraying, or a class-wide discussion about the many emotions felt by the characters in a story.
+When developing our monthly curriculum, my co-teacher and I will ponder over where we can weave Emotional Cognitive Social Early Learning (ECSEL) in naturally — a science experiment where the outcome might be unexpected, surprising or disappointing, an acting activity where children can work on expressing different emotions or solve a problem as the characters they are portraying, or a class-wide discussion about the many emotions felt by the characters in a story.

 While it is important for children to learn about emotions through curriculum activities, my most important job as a begin to ECSEL educator exists when the children I teach need me the most: when they are fed up or frustrated or have simply had enough; human emotions that, let’s be honest, we all feel at one point or another.

 Imagine: you have instructed your Pre-K students to work on an activity where they will create self-portraits using mirrors as inspiration.
 Once they have finished creating their self-portrait, you tell them that they will be writing about something that makes them unique in the background of their portrait (a word you had taught them about during that morning’s circle discussion).
 On the table in front of them they have their piece of paper, their mirrors, their pencils, collage materials, watercolors, and more.
 Now, for us adults, this activity seems fun… a stress-reliever even.
 However, for young children, this activity may bring up a slew of emotions.
 One child may feel worried about the array of materials in front of them and where to start.
 Another might get to work right away, immediately dislike what they’ve produced and want to start over.
 Other children might rush through their portraits and say the dreaded, “I’m done!” no more than five minutes into the start of the activity.
 Another child might finish and feel proud of the work he has done, while one more might feel incredibly frustrated, crumple up her piece of paper and throw it on the ground, unwilling to carry on.